prioritizr/prioritizr/docs/articles/publication_record.md

   priority areas based on phylogenetic diversity are sensitive to methods of phylogenetic inference and divergence time estimation.
   *Diversity and Distributions*, **32**: e70166.
+- Keyser SR, Pauli JN, Radeloff VC, Fink D, and Zuckerberg B (2026) Hotspots in cold climates: mapping and evaluating the conservation of winter biodiversity across the United States. *Diversity and Distributions*, **32**: e70194.
 - Khuu DT, Oldekop JA, Hanson JO, and Pritchard R (2026) Socially informed conservation priorities in Vietnam reveal major overlaps between biodiversity protection and human needs. *Communications Earth